wofsauge/IsaacDocs/docs/Options.md

 Note that mods have free reign to modify these values, so it is possible for a mod to e.g. change the volume to max and play sound effects.
 Please use this class responsibly.

-The `Options` class is a singelton that is exposed as a global variable.
+The `Options` class is a singleton that is exposed as a global variable.
 Thus, you can directly get and set values in the class without having to do anything first:

 ```lua
 local bulletVisibility = Options.BulletVisibility -- "bulletVisibility" is now set to true or false